mooch443/trex/docs/parameters_trex.rst

 	If set to true, the program will output one median image per tracklet (time-series segment) and save it alongside the npz/csv files.

+.. function:: output_interpolate_positions(bool)

+	**default value:** false

+	If turned on this function will linearly interpolate X/Y, and SPEED values, for all frames in which an individual is missing.